lrhenness/Elastic-ReIndex/README.md

 # Elastic-ReIndex

-This project aims to simplify and automate the re-indexing and compression of documents with conflicting fields in Elasticsearch
+This script aims to simplify and automate the re-indexing and compression of documents with conflicting fields in Elasticsearch

 ## Dependencies: